csc-training/summerschool/gpu/docs/01-introduction.md

   - High-level libraries (more assumptions, less control)
   - Low-level APIs (more explicit, maximum control)
 - Many problems map well to the parallel nature of GPUs, but not all

-# Questions?

-# The End

-Thank you, bye